charles-freitas/charles-freitas/README.md

 ### Welcome to My GitHub Profile! 🚀

 Greetings, fellow coders and tech enthusiasts!
-I'm [Your Name], a seasoned professor in Information Systems and a coding aficionado since 1992.
+I'm <b>Charles Freitas</b>, a seasoned professor in Information Systems and a coding aficionado since 1992.
 As a dedicated researcher in data analysis, I find joy in unraveling the intricacies of information to extract meaningful insights.

 Beyond the digital realm, I wear multiple hats.
 I'm not just a programmer, but also a proud player and master of the realms in tabletop RPGs.
 As the storyteller and the adventurer, I navigate both the code and the dice rolls with equal excitement.